lamole73/poc-spring-webflux/README.md

 During the analysis the following behaviour were observer.

 ### 1. Which starts, MVC or WebFlux?
-Depending on the library you have on the classpath spring will auto bootstrap the following:
+Depending on the library you have on the classpath Spring Boot will auto bootstrap the following:

 * WebFlux when there is only the `spring-boot-starter-webflux` on the classpath